rhender007/first_streamlit_app/README.md

 inbound shares import permissions and revoke inbound shares no updates inserts or deletes

+The Account Usage Share is weird because you can't drop or rename it like other inbound shares.

 What changes appear on the Shared Data screen because we have dropped the SNOWFLAKE_SAMPLE_DATA database?
 Select 2.
 Two tiles still appear, but one has a download button.